meleu/blog/content/about.md

 Since 2019, I started to manage Linux servers for a few customers/friends and also launched the <https://meleu.sh/> website, sharing my knowledge about shell scripting (initially in Portuguese).

-In 2021 I started my career as DevOps Engineer, mainly handling CI/CD pipelines, and finally left the oil industry.
+In 2021 I finally left the oil industry.
+I started my career as DevOps Engineer, mainly handling CI/CD pipelines and deploying containerized applications with Kubernetes.
 During that time, and while reading *The DevOps Handbook*, I realized how beneficial it was for me to have a broad experience with industrial processes.
 It's a highly valuable knowledge to have in the DevOps world.